Admission RequirementsFor Admission requirements please click here

 Assessment includes written examinations, essays, project work, presentations, a research project, and competency based assessment while on supervised practice education.

-Students may elect to spend one or more of their professional practice training blocks abroad.
-To date students have studied/trained in Belgium, Scotland, Australia, and Canada
+Students may have an opportunity to spend one or more of their professional practice training blocks abroad.
+To date students have studied/trained in Belgium, Scotland, Australia, and Canada.

-As a qualified occupational therapist from Trinity College, Dublin, you will be well equipped to pursue a very rewarding career working with people of all age groups in a wide range of service settings.
+As a qualified occupational therapist from Trinity College Dublin, you will be well equipped to pursue a very rewarding career working with people of all age groups in a wide range of service settings.
 The course is approved by the World Federation of Occupational Therapists (www.wfot.org.au), which means as soon as you complete your degree you are qualified to work as an occupational therapist in Ireland as well as abroad.
 Many graduates from the Trinity College course are working in all parts of the world.
 Most occupational therapists, over time, develop specialised expertise in areas such as physical rehabilitation, mental health, hand therapy, intellectual disability, paediatrics, services for the elderly and community occupational therapy.
-Work opportunities in Ireland are expanding, particularly in school settings and in primary care community practices areas.
-Other examples include work in schools and in private practice, and work with people who are homeless and people who are in prison; others run healthy living and stress management clinics.
-A number of occupational therapists move into management - managing occupational therapy departments or other health/social care related services.
+Practice areas are expanding, particularly in school settings and in primary care community practices areas.
+Other examples include work in private practice, work with people who are homeless, and running healthy living and stress management clinics.
+A number of occupational therapists move into management – managing occupational therapy departments or other health/social care related services.
 Additionally, the course offers many opportunities for further study.

 Did you know?

-- The course is the longest established university-based occupational therapy course in Ireland and has an excellent track record of employment in Ireland and abroad.
+- The course is the longest established university-based occupational therapy course in Ireland.
 It uses many innovative teaching methodologies, e.g. peer education, problem-based learning, as well as more traditional methods.
 Students and staff collaborate on projects that involve both research and service delivery in new areas of practice.
-For example, students facilitate a staff-led advocacy project for people with intellectual disabilities and are involved in leisure-based groups for residents of a nursing home and occupation-focused services for students with mental health difficulties.